browserstack/api/README.md

 #### Example Flow

       Worker:
-      window.postMessage('hello', 'world');
+      window.postData('hello', 'world');
-      window.postMessage('bob');
+      window.postData('bob');

       Client:
       GET /worker/:id
         -> [ "hello", "world", "bob" ]

       Worker:
-      window.postMessage({ foo: 'bar'});
+      window.postData({ foo: 'bar'});

       Client:
       GET /worker/:id
         -> [ { "foo": "bar" } ]

 ## Sending message/data
-Just like a WebWorker if this method is called the `window.onmessage` function is called.
+Just like a WebWorker if this method is called the `window.ondata` function is called.
 Bind to this event and every time this API call is made the data passed to it will be forwarded to this method.
 Again all data is JSON encoded.

   PUT /worker/:id

 > The server will close the request after the method call has been processed and invoked.
-Allowing for immediate postMessage responses to be polled for immediately afterwards.
+Allowing for immediate postData responses to be polled for immediately afterwards.

 ### Example

   worker:
-  window.onmessage = function(names) {
+  window.ondata = function(names) {
-    window.postMessage('Hello, ' + names.join(' ') + '!');
+    window.postData('Hello, ' + names.join(' ') + '!');
   }

   client: